Cellular: nRF Cloud multi-service

 Whenever a connection to nRF Cloud is started, the cloud connection loop follows the nRF Cloud connection process.
 The nRF Cloud library handles most of the connection process, with exception to the following behavior:

-When a CoAP device attempts to connect to nRF Cloud, the connection will fail to be authenticated until the device is provisioned to an nRF Cloud account.
-See Provisioning a CoAP device on nRF Cloud for details.
+When a CoAP device attempts to connect to nRF Cloud, the connection will fail to be authenticated until the device is onboarded to an nRF Cloud account.
+See Onboarding a device without the nRF Cloud Provisioning Service for details.

 Device message queue